iioinc/iioScript/README.md

 values
 ```

-Whitespace is used to delineate expressions, statements, keywords, functions, and values.
+Whitespace is used to delineate statements, expressions, keywords, functions, and values.
+New lines are counted as spaces, and are not required for valid syntax.

 ### Defnitions

 Named variables are created using the `var` keyword.
 ```
-var i = value
+var i
 ```

 ### Assignments